Terms used:

 The final result in each Skate Canada Challenge Event will determine the competitors eligible to enter the equivalent Canadian Figure Skating Championship Event as follows:

-The Senior Events at the Canadian Figure Skating Championships will be filled in accordance with the following priority until such time as the maximum number of competitors for the relevant Event has been reached:
+The Junior/Senior Events at the Canadian Figure Skating Championships will be filled in accordance with the following priority until such time as the maximum number of competitors for the relevant Event has been reached:

-2. Secondly, the balance of the entries will be determined in accordance with the results of the Skate Canada Senior Challenge Event, as applicable
+2. Secondly, the balance of the entries will be determined in accordance with the results of the Skate Canada Challenge Event, as applicable

 9.2.
 Alternates

-The entry with the next highest score from the applicable Skate Canada ChallengeEvent may replace an entrant at the applicable Canadian Figure Skating Championships who has withdrawn before the start of an Event.
+The entry with the next highest score from Skate Canada ChallengeEvent may replace an entrant at the Canadian Figure Skating Championships who has withdrawn before the start of an Event.
 Alternates will be called to fill a withdrawal up to 48 hours prior to the first official practice of the Event

 9.3.
 Normal Quota at the Canadian Figure Skating Championships Not Exceeded